flavio-dev/tweets-test/README.md

 - data.js

 I wanted to create an interface to return the list of tweets so it will be cleaner and a bit more like how it would be with a modular approach.
-At first I passed the data object in the instantiation of the closure but then I changed it and put it in the closure directly, just so it became out of golbal scope.
-As *model* is meant to deal with the state of the data, I also modify tweet objects in this file by adding the new property *created_at_pretty* .
+At first I passed the data object in the instantiation of the closure but then I changed it and put it in the closure directly, to remove it from the global scope.
+As *model* is meant to deal with the state of the data, I also modify tweet objects in this file by adding the new property *created_at_pretty*.

 Also, I modify directly the data object with *dateIntoPrettyDate*.
 Basically this is not great:
 ```js
 var dateIntoPrettyDate = function(tweets) {